 Before the rule changes, there had already been a wave of signings using the hardship exception, which allows a team to temporarily bypass the roster limit.
 In one particularly preposterous case, the Chicago Bulls signed Stanley Johnson to a 10-day contract on Dec.
 9, only for him to test positive two days later, to which coach Billy Donovan said, “We need a hardship for a hardship right now.”
 The Bulls only played one game before Johnson’s 10-day expired, the result of two postponements, and he was inactive for it, isolating in accordance with health and safety protocols.

 You’re probably aware that Isaiah Thomas is a member of the Los Angeles Lakers, having joined the team on the heels of a 42-point performance in his G League debut.
-You might not have seen that, as of Monday, CJ Miles is a member of the Boston Celtics, having joined the team almost immediately after signing with the G League Ignite.
-Also making a return to the NBA is Lance Stephenson, who is reportedly signing a 10-day contract with the Atlanta Hawks on Tuesday.
+You might not have seen that, as of Monday, C.J.
+Miles is a member of the Boston Celtics, having joined the team almost immediately after signing with the G League Ignite.

 If you’re having trouble keeping track of who has gone where, here is a team-by-team list of recent 10-day contracts, along with the date they signed (or, in some cases, the day the signing was reported):